raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Before we reach for JavaScript or any other general-purpose tool, there is already a specific text pattern-matching tool available, and it's built right into most popular languages.

 The tool is a regular expression (or "regex," plural "regexen" for historical reasons), which *informally* refers to both a syntax for expressing a pattern, and an engine for applying regular expressions to a string.
-For example, `/Reg(?:inald)?
-Braithwai?te/` is a regex that matches various permutations of a name.
+For example, `/Reg(?:gie)?/` is a regex that matches two versions of a nickname.

 In formal computer science, a regular expression is a formal way to specific a pattern that matches valid strings in a formal [regular language].
 In computer science, a "language" is some set of strings or sequences of tokens.
 Those strings that are in the set are considered members of the language.[^kleene]